fikkiena/SQL-Que-Ans/README.md

 # SQL-Que-Ans
-Some questions I answered in Hackeranks
+Some questions I answered in Hackeranks are documented in this repository